 After commissioning into the Navy, surface warfare officer Jesse Iwuji mapped out a plan to race in NASCAR as a side hustle.
 Like all NASCAR drivers, he had to raise his own cash to buy into each event, all while still serving in the Navy.

 To make it work, he found sponsors and started his own drag racing events company, The Red List Group.
-Success didn't come overnight but, in the four years since winning his very first race, he's been able to shift to the Navy Reserve; expand his company into new industries, like long haul trucking; and move up the racing ranks into the NASCAR truck series.
+Success didn't come overnight, but in the four years since winning his very first race, he has shifted to the Navy Reserve; expanded his company into new industries, like long haul trucking; and moved up the racing ranks into the NASCAR truck series.

 How did he get there?
 He attributed his focus to five key steps, which he shared at the 2019 Military Influencers Conference in Washington, D.C.

 Iwuji first identified his goal of racing professionally as he was preparing for a Navy deployment.
 He had found some success at local amateur races but wanted more.
 He grabbed a dry erase board and wrote down his goal.